ZehaoLi666/Python-100days/Day 1.md

 name = input("What is your name?")
 ```
 # len() function
+number of character in a string or number of items in a list
 ```
 print(len(name))                             # len()  output the length od a string
 ```